 - a.
 The Director may implement a performance evaluation system.
 The Guild shall be provided notice and an opportunity to bargain changes to the system impacting a mandatory subject of bargaining. - b.
-The performance evaluation system should be based on standards related to an employee's individual work assignments.
-The employee, at the time of hiring and with any subsequent revisions, will sign an acknowledgement of the standards to be used in the evaluation process. - c.
+The performance evaluation system should be based on standards related to an employee's individual work assignments. - c.
 The performance evaluation system provides the employee with an opportunity to submit a written response to the contents of his/her evaluation.

-2. Performance Evaluation Process:
+Performance Evaluation Process: